pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

   - User does not have to provide username and password to Azure.
   - 3rd party takes care of this.

+- Considerations regarding Active Directory:
+  - My organization has made large investments in on-premises Windows Server Active Directory, but we want to extend identity to the cloud.
+    - The most widely used Azure identity solution is hybrid identity.
+If you’ve already made investments in on-premises AD DS, you can easily extend identity to the cloud using Azure AD Connect.
+  - My business was born in the cloud and we have no investments in on-premises identity solutions.
+    - Azure Active Directory is the best choice for cloud-only businesses with no on-premises investments.
+  - I need lightweight Azure VM configuration and control to meet on-premises identity requirements for app development and testing.
+    - Azure AD Domain Services is a good choice if you need to use AD DS for lightweight Azure VM configuration control or are looking to develop or migrate legacy, directory-aware on-premises applications to the cloud.
+  - I need to support a few virtual machines in Azure, but my company is still heavily invested in on-premises Active Directory (AD DS).
+    - Use DIY AD DS to use Azure VMs when you need to support a few virtual machines and have large AD DS investments on-premises.

 ### Hybrid Identities
 - Hybrid entities:
   - Mixure of cloud and on prem network.